H4HWV2011/msjarvis-public-docs/thesis/39-operational-evaluation.md

 ### Outstanding Documentation (tracked in §39.8.3)

 - Full API surface (all endpoints, HTTP methods, query parameters)
 - Complete record schema with all fields enumerated
-- Write path documentation (which services call `jarvis-memory` and how)
+- Write path documentation (which services call `allis-memory` and how)
 - Retention policy and storage backend details
 - Integration with consciousness layer `bbb_result` field reconciliation

 ---